generalzhou/generalzhou.github.io/resume.md

 _____

 ##Summary
-I am a web developer and recent graduate from Dev Bootcamp.
-I'm looking for a position that will allow me to contribute well written code, and challenge me to keep learning.
-I know Ruby, Rails, JavaScript/jQuery, ActiveRecord, HTML5, CSS, SQLite3, and git.
+I am a full stack engineer who has built apps using __Ruby/Rails__, __Python/Django__, and __Javascript__.
+I'm a recent graduate from Dev Bootcamp am looking for a position that will allow me to contribute well written code and challenge me to keep learning.

 ##Education